 People move constantly, and each change of address creates a new challenge.
 The bureau software must decide if this variation allows them to connect records precisely.
 Is this one person or two?
 Sometimes the answer is clear, and other times murky.

-- Clear: name, social, date of birth precisely the same
+- Clear: name, social, and date of birth precisely the same

-- Murky: name, social, date of birth have discrepancies
+- Murky: name, social, and date of birth have discrepancies

 How to Update Personal Information

-Once you diagnose why your personal information does not match credit bureau files, you can confidently update or correct the data.
+You can confidently update or correct the data once you diagnose why your personal information does not match credit bureau files.

-Taking these steps should allow you to get your free score finally and assures that lenders will have a useful measure to predict future delinquency.
+Taking these steps should finally allow you to get your free score and ensure that lenders will have a useful measure to predict future delinquency.

-Many people need to establish a file rather than update or correct personal information at the bureaus.
-The agencies must first have a record that you exist as a customer at a lending intuition.
+Many people must establish a file rather than update or correct personal information at the bureaus.
+The agencies must first have a record that you exist as a customer at a lending institution.

-You cannot match to a non-existing file.
-Therefore you must establish one, which requires proactive steps on your part.
+You cannot match it to a non-existing file.
+Therefore, you must establish one, which requires proactive steps on your part.

 - Open a first-time installment loan for people with no credit history